Originally published November 9, 2024

 Among my top portfolio holdings (for total percent of funds invested) are:

-These seven holdings make up 56% of my total portfolio.
+These eight holdings make up 55% of my total portfolio.

 Funding both of these portfolio accounts has been quite simple.
 After making initial deposits, I set up weekly recurring contributions for my Smart Portfolio.
 Within my Personal Portfolio, I set up recurring contributions for select stocks.